BOI Compliance Guide: Common Mistakes and How to Avoid Them

 • The BOI rule, issued under the Corporate Transparency Act, mandates that businesses report their beneficial ownership information to FinCEN.
 This rule aims to increase corporate transparency, preventing illicit activities by revealing the people who have significant control or stake in a company.
 The BOI rule covers most registered small businesses like limited liability companies and corporations (with specific exemptions).

-• Yes, reporting beneficial ownership information is mandatory for many U.S.-based businesses under the Corporate Transparency Act.
-Companies that meet the criteria for reporting must submit BOI to FinCEN to avoid penalties and remain compliant.
+• Although enforcement of the CTA is temporarily suspended, if it resumes, reporting beneficial ownership information will be mandatory for many U.S.-based businesses.
+Companies that meet the criteria for reporting will have to submit BOI to FinCEN to avoid penalties and remain compliant.
 A reporting company typically includes an LLC, corporation, or another business type that registers with a Secretary of State or similar office.
 Keep in mind that BOI requirements apply to both a domestic reporting company and a foreign reporting company.

 Exemptions to the BOI filing requirement exist, but they’re limited.